GamalMohamed/Maze-Solver/README.md

  It's an app that solves a Maze!
  The app takes the Maze's image as an input and outputs the solution path superimposed on its image..

- Built using OpenCV v3.1 by C++  and developed on VS2015...
+ Built using OpenCV 3.1 in C++  and developed on VS2015...

 ## How to use?
  * User provides the path for the **maze image** and **a flag** whether to display the steps of maze solution "-d" or just display the final solution "-r".